15 Types Of Patio Doors (Opening Styles & Designs)

 Pocket Sliding

-A pocket sliding door is similar to a normal sliding door except for the pocket inside the wall built precisely to tuck the door safely inside it.
+A pocket sliding door is similar to a normal slider except for the pocket inside the wall built precisely to tuck the panel safely inside it.
 Not only is it a clean design, but it also saves space since you won’t have to slide it somewhere else.

 How Much Do Doors Cost?

-There are different factors to consider when it comes to the cost of a door for patios, including the types of doors, the material it’s made of, the size of your door, and the installation costs.
-These doors don’t come cheap, so if you plan to have one in your home, you must be ready for what it can cost.
+There are different factors to consider when it comes to the cost of a door for patios, including the design, the material it’s made of, the size, and the installation costs.

 “For easy installation, buy a patio door with the door panels already mounted in a preassembled frame.
 Try to avoid patio doors sold with frame kits that require complicated assembly.” – Editors of Creative Publishing International, Black & Decker The Complete Photo Guide to Home Improvement